lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.french.txt

 Version 0.3:
 - French version added, by JohnBob!
 - "Add stat-based observations and options": Info about fallen paladin Dauston should be available if Corwin joins the party at first camp, too.
+- Added the ending "txt" to the (not used) "themed_tweaks_v2.tp2" so PI and the automated installer doesn#t get confused.

 Version 0.2:
 - Fixed compatibility problem with The Boareskyr Bridge Scene mod.